 Hurricane and Severe Storm Sentinel

 Close to 100 million Americans now live within 50 miles of a coastline, thus exposing them to the potential destruction caused by a landfalling hurricane.
 While hurricane track prediction has improved in recent decades, improvements in hurricane intensity prediction have lagged, primarily as a result of a poor understanding of the processes involved in storm intensity change.
-The Hurricane and Severe Storm Sentinel (HS3) is a five-year mission targeted to enhance our understanding of the processes that underlie hurricane intensity change in the Atlantic Ocean basin.
-HS3 will determine the extent to which either the environment or processes internal to the storm are key to intensity change.
+The Hurricane and Severe Storm Sentinel (HS3) was a five-year mission targeted to enhance our understanding of the processes that underlie hurricane intensity change in the Atlantic Ocean basin.
+HS3 determined the extent to which either the environment or processes internal to the storm are key to intensity change.

 Principal Investigator: Scott Braun